Clinical Psychology, Ph.D.

 Although Rosemead does not offer a terminal Master's program, a Master of Arts in Clinical Psychology is granted after the completion of the first two years of either the Ph.D. or Psy.D. curriculum, including:

-- A minimum of 45 semester credits in psychology (including practicum).
+- A minimum of 45 semester credits in psychology (including practicum and psychotherapy lab courses).

 - A minimum of 9 semester credits in theology, 3 credits in statistics, and 3 credits in ethics.